This is my review of the IHG Rewards Club Premium Mastercard credit card.

 What is an IHG Rewards Club point worth?

-Whilst this is always hypothetical, I tend to work on the basis of a top-category hotel costing £250 – what you would pay in New York, Paris or London inc tax.
-On that basis, an IHG Rewards Club point is worth about 0.4p – 0.5p based on a 50,000 or 60,000 point redemption for a room in an InterContinental in a major city.
+Whilst this is always hypothetical, I tend to work on the basis of a top-category hotel costing £250 – what you would pay in New York, Paris or London including tax.
+On that basis, an IHG Rewards Club point is worth about 0.4p based on a 60,000 or 70,000 point redemption for a room in an InterContinental in a major city.

-On this basis, 2 points per £1 is equivalent to a 0.8% rebate on your spend.
-This is very good for a Visa or MasterCard product.
+2 points per £1, using my valuation, is equivalent to a 0.8% – 1% rebate on your spend.
+This is very good for a Visa or Mastercard product.

 How does this compare to a cashback credit card?

-The IHG Rewards Club Premium MasterCard is roughly twice as generous as this.
+The IHG Rewards Club Premium Mastercard is roughly twice as generous as this.
 However, you need to factor in the £99 annual fee.
-My personal view is that the card, long term, is very good value if you know you will spend £10,000 to trigger the free night but more marginal otherwise.
+My personal view is that the IHG Premium card is very good value if you know you will spend £10,000 to trigger the free night but more marginal otherwise.

-The sign-up bonus is OK – roughly £80 of free hotels stays is not to be scoffed at – but is worth less than the annual fee.
-You may want to keep the card in a drawer, unused, to continue to benefit from IHG Rewards Club Platinum status.
+The sign-up bonus is OK – roughly £80 – £100 of free hotel stays – is not to be scoffed at but is worth no more than the annual fee.
+Even if you don’t want to spend on the card, you may want to keep it in a drawer, unused, to continue to benefit from IHG Rewards Club Platinum Elite status for just £99 per year.

 You may also value the fact that the points count towards status with IHG Rewards Club.
 At 2 points per £1 (4 per £1 for foreign charges), a high spender will make a decent dint in the annual 75,000 point requirement for Spire Elite status.